 Now part of me, the green side, feels bad about sending all this stuff to the landfill.
 But if I can’t donate it and it’s not serving me in my home, why keep it around just for the sake of being green?
 That’s not green at all to me.

 How I’m making it work now that I’m done with the book

 So now that I’ve completed my discarding and tidying my entire house, I’m doing things each day to try and keep things clean and orderly, but it does take work.
 One of the biggest lessons I learned from reading the book was that everything in your home needs a place.
 This made me take a look at everything I own and wonder, “Does this have a place or a home?”
 For some items, the answer was “no”, like my purse.

 For years I’ve just set it on a counter when I get home, but Kondo is all about emptying your purse every day.
 Luckily I don’t carry a lot in my purse, so it’s easy to empty it each day and then hang it on the doorknob to my closet.

 I put the contents of my purse into a drawer in my dresser.
 I have a little tray

 for my chapstick, eye drops and pens.
 Then a place for my gum and wallet and

 enough space leftover my journal/planner.

-Now when it comes to keeping my house tidy, like I said, it’s easier said then done.
-It’s easier to say that you’ll put everything back in it's place right after you’re done with it.
-But there’s one area that makes it hard for me and that is laundry.
-Oh that dang laundry just knows how to mess with me and even more, it’s never truly done.
-Just when you put one load away, another is about to be done and ready to be sorted too.
+Now when it comes to keeping my house tidy, as I said, it’s easier said than done.
+It’s easier to say that you’ll put everything back in its place right after you’re done with it.
+But there’s one area that makes it hard for me, and that is laundry.
+Oh, that dang laundry knows how to mess with me, and even more, it’s never truly done.
+When you put one load away, another is about to be done and ready to be sorted too.
 Ugh.
 But it’s a part of life.
-I suppose we might need clean clothes right?!
+I suppose we might need clean clothes, right?!